Sports Watch Update April 2021

-For example, the new Garmin Enduro Watch for Ultra Runners is not even a refreshed 655 but perhaps the last of the Fenix 6 variants.
-Maybe the 655 will still come?
+There are a LOT of Garmin products that are due for a refresh this year if you look at previous release cycles.
+The new Garmin Enduro Watch for Ultra Runners is not a refreshed 655 but perhaps the last of the Fenix 6 variants.

-Garmin Vector 4 was an outside bet for Q4.2020 and clearly, that didn’t happen, instead, we got the RALLY pedal power meter line which comes as 6 SKUs with a dual/single version of each of SPD (MTB), SPD-SL (Road) and Look/KEO cleat options
+Garmin Vector 4 was an outside bet for Q4.2020 and clearly, that didn’t happen, instead, we got the RALLY pedal power meter line which comes in at least 6 combinations with a dual/single version of each of SPD (MTB), SPD-SL (Road) and Look/KEO cleat options

-The Venu SQ from September was interesting and signalled Garmin’s intent to take the mid-priced smartwatch market more seriously and Garmin Lily backs that point up further by attacking the small-wristed, female market squarely on, albeit with an ugly watch.
+The Venu SQ from September was interesting and signalled Garmin’s intent to take the mid-priced smartwatch market more seriously and Garmin Lily backs that point up further by attacking the small-wristed, female-market squarely on, albeit with an ugly watch.
 Perhaps they can beat Fitbit Sense/Versa 3 in the Android market but an informed purchaser with an Apple iPhone would always buy an Apple Watch 3/SE.
-Nevertheless, Garmin will roll the Vivoactive 5 dice in Sep 2021-Jan 2022, which will be a Venu 2 but there could be a cheaper VA5 version as well.
+Nevertheless, Garmin will roll the Vivoactive 5 dice in Sep 2021-Jan 2022.

-For all new higher-end iterations from Garmin in 2021 expect to see LTE as an option, perhaps even in the high-end bike computer formats too.
+For all new higher-end iterations from Garmin later in 2021 expect to see LTE as an option, perhaps even in the bike computer formats too.

 Garmin has just about refreshed all their accessories to include BLE and ANT+ support.
 The obvious omission is the footpod.
 Whilst I would like to see a STRYD-competitor, it’s more likely that Garmin will introduce wrist-based power SOON and PERHAPS also a new iteration of the RD-POD

-Suunto, Polar, Wahoo, Coros & Other Sport-focussed GPS Watches
+Suunto, Polar, Wahoo, Coros & Other Sport-focussed Products

 In 2020 Polar introduced Grit X which builds on the standard Polar features as well as adding in some new ones that increase the Grix X’s suitability for outdoor adventures.
-Then, Polar refreshed its high-end multisport watch, the Polar Vantage V2 to mixed reviews.
-The V2 was new hardware and all the existing Vantage 1 features topped up with all the new features from the Polar Grit X. Their portfolio was mostly completed this year with the Vantage M2.
+Then, Polar released its high-end multisport watch, the Polar Vantage V2 to mixed reviews.
+The V2 was new hardware and all the existing Vantage 1 features topped up with all the new features from the Polar Grit X. Their portfolio was completed this year with the Vantage M2 refresh.

-Coros Vertix tries to compete against the Garmin Fenix, whereas their Apex models are sporty-smart hybrids in a similar vein to Polar.
-Compared to Polar, Coros has well-made hardware, more features but a poorer platform.
+Coros Vertix tries to compete against the Garmin Fenix and their Apex models are sporty-smart hybrids in a similar vein to Polar.
+Like Polar, Coros has well-made hardware, more features but a poorer platform.
 Thus Coros has found it harder to justify their pricing as a premium competitor in their chosen segments.
 That changed with the Coros Pace 2 which is highly featured, with novel features and at a great price.
 Again, it’s the platform that lets down the Pace 2 but it still sold well because of the price/feature combination.
 This may have caused Coros to rethink its strategy going forward.